 Although Gala is very widely planted, it is somewhat disease-prone and not ideal for the backyard grower.
 Galarina is far more disease-resistant, and can also be grown in colder climate zones than Gala.

 Advice on fruit tree pollination.

-Galarina was developed at the INRA research station in Angers, France, in the 1980s.
+Galarina was developed at the INRA research station in Angers, France, in the 1980s, from a cross between Gala and Florina apples.
 Most of the North American field trials were carried out as part of the Quebec Apple Breeding Program, based at St. Jean sur Richelieu in Quebec, Canada.